Paid Family and Medical Leave is a statewide program that will allow eligible employees paid time off for:

 - 26 weeks of paid family leave in a benefit year to care for a family member who is a covered service member undergoing medical treatment or otherwise addressing consequences of a serious health condition relating to the family member’s military service.

 Beginning July 1, 2021, covered individuals may be eligible to receive up to:

 - 12 weeks of paid family leave in a benefit year to care for a family member with a serious health condition.

 The total combined amount of paid leave an employee can take in one benefit year is 26 weeks.

 Leave may be taken on a continuous, reduced or intermittent schedule depending on the leave type and subject to agreement between the employer and employee as appropriate.

-The weekly benefit amount is based on the individual’s earnings, with a maximum benefit of 64 percent of the Massachusetts statewide average weekly wage, or approximately $850 per week.
-Benefits are subject to change annually as set forth by the Massachusetts Department of Family and Medical Leave (DFML) and will be finalized prior to January 1, 2021 and adjusted no later than October 1 for each upcoming year.
+The weekly benefit amount is based on the individual’s earnings, with a maximum benefit of 64 percent of the Massachusetts statewide average weekly wage.
+The maximum benefit is $850 per week.
+Benefits are subject to change annually as set forth by the Massachusetts Department of Family and Medical Leave (DFML) and will be adjusted no later than October 1 for each upcoming year.

 Guardian has a private plan option to assist covered employers in meeting their obligation to provide Massachusetts’ state mandated PFML coverage.